dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/vue.md

 ## How to

-With Vue, You could use the included [Web Components](/uilib/usage/first-steps/web-components) support to get the HTML Elements in place.
+With Vue, you could use the included [Web Components](/uilib/usage/first-steps/web-components) support to get the HTML elements in place.
 But it's much more powerful to simply use the build in feature, powered by [Vuera](https://github.com/akxcv/vuera).

 ```js
 import Vue from 'vue'